Tier 2 volunteers assist water quality scientists and managers on an as-needed basis.

 - Data will be used to assess project implementation and the health of a water body

-validates water quality improvements, usually by monitoring the effectiveness of specific
+water quality improvements, usually by monitoring the effectiveness of specific restoration

 Tier 2 monitoring requires additional training and a higher level of commitment from a volunteer.
 If interested, contact the UWW program coordinator for training and opportunities in your local watershed.